thingsboard/thingsboard.github.io/docs/user-guide/ui/advanced-data-key-configuration.md

 tooltip-settings:
     0:
         image: /images/user-guide/widgets/advanced-data-key/tooltip-settings-1-ce.png
-        title: 'In the "Tooltip value format function" field, enter your tooltip function, then apply changes;'
+        title: 'In the "Tooltip value format function" field, enter your tooltip function;'
     1:
         image: /images/user-guide/widgets/advanced-data-key/tooltip-settings-2-ce.png
         title: 'Hover the mouse pointer over a data point on the chart to see the customized tooltip content.'